1. What are patents and its advantages/objectives?

 12. Who may file a request for examination and what is time allowed for putting an application in condition of the grant?

 Answer: The request for examination may be filed by the applicant or any other interested person, or their agents.
 Ordinarily, the first examination report (FER) is sent to the patent applicant and is also uploaded online for public perusal.
 Once the examination report is issued it is obligatory on the part of the patent applicant to respond to the FER or subsequent ERs if any, within twelve months from the date of FER issue to the applicant with the aim to put the application in order for grant.

 13. Is it possible to file pre-grant opposition even though there is no request for examination filed?

 Answer: Yes, it is possible to file representation for pre-grant opposition even though no request for examination has been filed.
 However, the representation will be considered only when a request for examination is received within the prescribed period.
-As representation for pre-grant will be considered only when a request for examination is received within the prescribed period, one can choose to file request for examination as ‘any other interested person’ so that one does not need to wait till applicant files request for examination.
-This will help to expedite the process and decide the fate of patent application.
+As representation for pre-grant will be considered only when a request for examination is received within the prescribed period, one can choose to file a request for examination as ‘any other interested person’ so that one does not need to wait till the applicant files a request for examination.
+This will help to expedite the process and decide the fate of the patent application.